jindrichmynarz/dissertation/parts/cpv.md

 This is a to certain degree an unsolvable problem.
 To a limited extent it can be alleviated by strict rules or shared practices.
 Probably the most common inconsistency is assigning less specific concepts.

+A partial solution to inter-indexer consistency (assuming intra-indexer consistency): consider CPV as local tags.
+I.e. they are comparable only with respect to the contracting authority that assigned them.
+(This approach also ignores that several civil servants are likely assigning CPV for most contracting authorities, hence the intra-indexer consistency may be broken.)
 -->

 <!-- RDF version of CPV is also available at <http://cpv.data.ac.uk>. -->